-Our most recent PhDs have accepted a tenure-track position at Humboldt State University, a LSA Collegiate Fellowship at the University of Michigan, and a Visiting Lecturer position at Wellesley College.
+Our most recent PhDs have accepted a postdoctoral fellowship at the University of California Berkeley, a tenure-track position at Humboldt State University, a LSA Collegiate Fellowship at the University of Michigan, and a Visiting Lecturer position at Wellesley College.
 In previous years, our graduate students have moved into successful careers in academia, education, business, translation, and public service.
 For more information on our record of academic placements, please visit this page.

 CMS faculty have demonstrated excellence in teaching and scholarship and are recognized leaders in the field.
 They have won national and international awards, including an AMPAS Film Academy Award, a NEH Fellowship, a NEA Creative Writing Fellowship, a Levenson Book Prize, a Guggenheim Fellowship, Kovacs Prizes, and more.
 The department is also home to the editors of the Journal of Chinese Cinemas and Feminist Media Histories.
 Visit our faculty pages to find out more.

 Please do not hesitate to contact us for further information or advice.
 We look forward to hearing from you!

 - UW ranked No. 10 in global ranking; No. 2 among US public institutions.